+Standing on a beach in Gaza a few years ago, I found myself between a group of young armed Israeli settlers and three unarmed Palestinian youths, two of whom were small.
 The Israeli guys were showing off for one another, for two young American Jewish women visiting and perhaps for me, an Associated Press journalist covering the last Passover in Gaza before Israel "withdrew" from the small coastal slip months later.
 The Israeli guys with army guns and training took turns acting out an attack on the threesome down the shore.
 For more than half an hour, the targets of this charade stood facing them without moving.
 The Israelis’ anger toward their Palestinian neighbors darkened when a couple of teenage Jewish settler girls waded into the cold choppy waves between them.
 Alone on this assignment, I was staying across the street from the gun-toting youths.
 I watched and waited at a distance, horrified and saying nothing.

 For two weeks the following September, I was based in Gaza again as settlers were pulled kicking and screaming from their neat streets of spacious homes and improbable vegetation.
 Thousands refused to pack up, prepare their children or plan ahead.
 One couple was doing their press act from their kitchen when their toddler made her way to the street, amid a crush of riot police and television crews.
 Gripping a ring of keys, she was trying to get into the family car.